frontid/dockerizer/README.md

 - `yarn`

 And these command are available too:
-- `dc` (alias of docker-compose)
+- `cmd` Allows you to run arbitrary commands like `ls`, `tail` etc. Use this command when there is no an alias (see "common commands").
+Usage `cmd php drush ws --tail` where "php" is the container and "drush ws --tail" is the sent command.
 - `expose` (makes ssh to a container).
 By default connects to the php container if you do not specify any other.
 But if you want to connect to another container like the DB one just type `expose mariadb`.
+If you want to enter as root just add `--root`: `expose apache --root`.

-Available containers are: php (by default), mariadb, apache2, nginx, frontend, mailhog, pma.
+Available containers are: php (by default), mariadb, apache, frontend, mailhog, pma.

 ## Adding new commands
 to create a new "command" like "drush" doews just create a new empty file at ./bin dir and fill with this core: